clj-kondo/clj-kondo/doc/config.md

 Example trigger: `(cond (odd? (rand-int 10)) :foo :default :bar)`.

-Example message: use :else as the catch-all test expression in cond.
+Example message: `use :else as the catch-all test expression in cond`.

 #### Conflicting-alias